css-materials/course-site/content/setup/r/r-server/index.md

 Let's begin with a few definitions:

-## R
+## R and R Studio

-[R](https://www.r-project.org/) is an open-source programming language based on the [S](https://en.wikipedia.org/wiki/S_(programming_language)) from the 1970s.
-It is very popular in the physical and social sciences due to it's cost (free) and versatility.
-Thousands of expansion libraries have been published which extend the tasks R can perform, and users can write their own custom functions and/or libraries to perform specific operations.

-## RStudio
+[R](https://www.r-project.org/) is an open-source programming (you can find more info [here]).
+When people mention R, they might refer to the base R distribution or to its most popular IDE (Integrated Development Environment): R Studio.

-The base R distribution is not the best for developing and writing programs.
-Instead, we want an integrated development environment (IDE) which will allow us to write and execute code, debug programs, and automate certain tasks.
-In this course we will use [RStudio](https://www.rstudio.com/products/RStudio/), perhaps the most popular IDE available for R. Like R, it is open-source, expandable, and provides many useful tools and enhancements over the base R environment.
+Most people do not use R in its bare distribution but through a IDE, which makes it easier to interact with R and write code.
+There are different IDEs that can be used with R, but the most popular is [RStudio](https://www.rstudio.com/products/RStudio/) and in this course we will use it.
+RStudio is open-source, expandable, and provides many useful tools and enhancements over the base R environment.

 ## RStudio Workbench